Treasury Yields Edge Lower

-U.S. government bond yields edged lower Friday after data showed U.S. economic growth picked up in the second quarter of the year.
+U.S. government-bond prices rose Friday after data showed U.S. economic growth picked up in the second quarter, but that inflation remained tepid.

 Continue Reading Below